-&lt;sup>24 See https://sbsb.edu.gov.on.ca/VDIR1/Student%20Transportation/Funding/Default.aspx?Link=Trans The document "Student Transportation - Grants for Student Needs, 2013-14" also states that the PDSB receives approximately \$39,000,000 annually from the ministry for student transportation.

-&lt;sup>25 The Administrative Team is composed of the Superintendent/Controller responsible for transportation from the board and the Manager of the consortium.
-The Manager reports to the Superintendent/Controller under the agreement.

-Therefore, numerous board employees would have had the opportunity to have copies of and to have reviewed the responsive records in this appeal.

-- The ministry's "Financial Reporting for Transportation Consortia" dated September 2009 provides that a consortium is required to provide financial information to school boards.
+&lt;sup>27 See https://sbsb.edu.gov.on.ca/VDIR1/Student%20Transportation/Funding/Default.aspx?Link=Trans

+- Each school board, by the terms of the agreement, is required to enter into common contracts with the transportation service providers.
+Each school board, not the consortium, is responsible for obtaining liability insurance.
+Each school board also pays their share of the administration and operating costs of the consortium. - The consortium's electronic files are located on the board's computer network.
+The Manager of Information Technology for the board is the board's representative on the consortium's Administrative Committee.
+The consortium's staff, which includes board employees, have access to this information.
+As well, two individuals from the board's Information Technology department have access to the consortium's electronic files for network administration purposes. - The board's Manager of Information Technology attended procurement team sessions and participated in the review and evaluation of RFP submissions, therefore, he would have had the opportunity to have copies of and to have reviewed the responsive records in this appeal. - The ministry's "Financial Reporting for Transportation Consortia" dated September 2009 provides that a consortium is required to provide financial information to school boards.
 It states that: - school boards with decision-making power within the consortium are full partners in the consortium; - school board auditors may require the consortium to be audited since the board uses the consortium's financial information; and - consortiums have to provide school boards with financial information for the province's year-end financial statements. - An RFP in this appeal for transportations services issued by the consortium provides that MFIPPA applies to information provided to the consortium by a qualified provider of transportation services.
 It reads: